kaori-lang/kaori/README.md

-# Yellow Flash ⚡ - Statically Typed Interpreted Programming Language
+# Yellow Flash ⚡ - Statically Typed Programming Language

 Yellow Flash is a blazing-fast, statically typed interpreted programming language built with Rust.
 It combines the safety of strong types with the agility of interpreted execution, offering developers a powerful yet lightweight tool for building reliable software quickly.